lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 <img src="figures/mode.svg" width="348">

+3. Check the pitch classes of mode which are not part of chord and extract this ordered subsequence.
+In this case, the result is `[9,2,6]`.
+4. Calculate the ranges of values corresponding to the increasing degrees of chromaticism.
+In this case, these are the pitch class sequence

 The following tables show how increasing degrees of quantization affect to this motif (enharmonic differences are not relevant):